sourestdeeds/firefly/docs/index.md

 compositions.
 TESS has an 85% sky coverage, of which each sector is continuously observed for 4 weeks.
 For higher ecliptic lattitudes, the sectors overlap creating photometric time series for durations up to a year.
-The upper and lower ecliptic poles are called the continuous viewing zones shown in Figure ??
-(CVZ), and are constantly observed in a yearly rotation between the two poles regardless of sector.
+The upper and lower ecliptic poles are called the continuous viewing zones (CVZ), and are constantly observed in a yearly rotation between the two poles regardless of sector.
 Such multi-sector photometry allows for a steady stream of transits to be observed, which lends itself well to probe for transit timing variations (TTV’s).
 Increasing the accuracy